mzagaja/mzagaja.github.io/_posts/2014-12-10-ct-open-data.markdown

 ---
 layout: post
 title: Connecticut's Open Data Portal
 tags:
-- Civic Hacking
+- Civic Tech
-- Open Data
+- Data
 ---
 The other day I finally took the time to explore [Connecticut's Open Data portal](https://data.ct.gov) in depth.
 While I was aware of the portal before I did not extensively use it.
 Like many members of the public I looked at a few of the interesting example data sets and moved on.
 My goal was to figure out if there are some interesting data sets that I can pull down and use with some of the new algorithms that I have been learning.
 However no specific data set stuck out to me.